 Brideshead Revisited by Evelyn Waugh

-A classic English novel about the classes and religion in the run-up to WWII, Brideshead Revisited is one of the most quintessentially British books you can read.
+A classic English novel about the classes and religion in the run-up to WWII, Brideshead Revisited is one of the most quintessential books on England you can read.
 And it’s beautiful – Waugh was a fabulous writer and chronicler of his set and times.
 Buy it on Amazon.

 This novel about a bored young man who falls in with a dissolute but charming gay son of an old English Catholic family, and then in with the family itself, is sweeping and romantic.

 Waugh wrote several novels about his contemporaries – the Bright Young Things of the 1920s and beyond.
 Vile Bodies is great fun, and A Handful of Dust is an odd but very compelling tale of an old English estate and the people who are privileged and burdened with caring for it.